stadt-karlsruhe/CO2-Runter/README.md

 After logging in, copy the contents of `loader-new.sql` and paste it into the `SQL Command` query box in Adminer and click `Execute`.
 Now you see in the tabler overview that all the tables have been filled with data.
 Now you just need to create a `config.js` file in the `server` directory and past the contents of `config-template.js` into the newly created `config.js`.
-Now everything is setup and should work.
+Now everything is set up and should work.

 Note: If you are using the Webstorm IDE from JetBrains, the configurations to start everything are already set up.
 You just need to select the `Complete Repository Setup` configuration and then run it.
 Additionally, there are